San Diego Sexual Harassment Attorney

 An employer must take all reasonable steps necessary to prevent discrimination and harassment from occurring.
 If harassment has occurred, the employer has a duty to take affirmative measures to change the offending individual’s behavior and prevent others from committing similar unlawful conduct.

 Reasonable steps to prevent discrimination and harassment from occurring include:

 - Informing employees of their rights and instructing them to report harassment

 It is also an unlawful employment practice under FEHA to retaliate against anyone who has opposed sexual harassment or discrimination or has filed a complaint, testified, or assisted in any proceeding under FEHA.
 This means that employees are protected from retaliation if they complain about harassment or discrimination.

 If you have been the victim of sexual harassment on the job, you may have the right to monetary compensation.
-The Gould Firm’s employment attorneys understand California’s employment laws and are here to help you get the benefits or compensation you may be entitled to.
+Our San Diego sexual harassment attorney understands California’s employment laws and are here to help you get the benefits or compensation you may be entitled to.
 You can contact us through our online contact form or you can reach us at (619) 273-3431.